If you have reached here then you want to know how to set up a marine aquarium.

 Food is important and I suggest buying some food before getting the fish, some good flakes and small-sized pallets.

-There are small equipment’s available which help in realistic feeding use them if not sure about the quantity and remove excess food once done.
+There is small equipment available which helps in realistic feeding use them if not sure about the quantity and remove excess food once done.

-In the wild fish gets verity of food so our home aquarium has to depict the same, offer food in the form of flakes, pellets, frozen and thaw food.
+In the wild fish gets a variety of food so our home aquarium has to depict the same, offering food in the form of flakes, pellets, frozen and thaw food.

-Live food like brine shrimps is also good food.
+Live food like brine shrimp is also a good food option.

-Equipment and the Saltwater tank are an expensive item.
+Equipment and the Saltwater tank are expensive items.
 So, routine maintenance and cleaning are important.

 Water changes are important and should not be overseen in a saltwater aquarium.
 Clean the mechanical filters, the protein skimmers and other equipment regularly.

 If you notice any detritus in the tank take it out via suction pipes.
 Test the water and add the trace elements if required.
 Lights over a period of time lose their power so, changing lights is also good.